How to Substitute Essential Oils in Aromatherapy Recipes and Blends

 - Lemon / Grapefruit

 - Neroli / Jasmine Absolute / Ylang Ylang (Neroli, Jasmine Absolute and Ylang Ylang are aromatically quite different aside from their intense floral aroma, but they can be substituted for one another in a pinch.)

 - Lavender / Lavendin

 - Benzoin Resin / Vanilla Absolute or CO2 Extract

 - Cinnamon Bark or Cinnamon Leaf / Clove

 Therapeutic Essential Oil Substitutions

-For therapeutic substitutions, the rules of thumb differ from those of aromatic substitutions.
-Of course you want to create a blend that has a pleasing aroma, but the goal here is to substitute one oil with similar therapeutic benefits for the oil that you do not have.
+For therapeutic substitutions, the guidelines differ from those of aromatic substitutions.
+Of course you want to create a blend that has a pleasing aroma, but the goal in therapeutic blending applications is to substitute one oil with similar therapeutic benefits for the oil that you do not have.
 The aroma of the substituted oil can be quite different than the original oil as long as the aroma is still pleasing to work with.

 Be sure to pay close attention to the desired therapeutic action of the original oil and substitute it for an oil that has the same action but that does not introduce any new contraindications or safety hazards.

 The Essential Oil Profile Directory on AromaWeb lists aromatic descriptions and the uses for particular oils.
 Books such as The Illustrated Encyclopedia of Essential Oils by Julia Lawless provides greater detail including safety information, therapeutic actions and aromatic descriptions for 165 oils.
 Such a resource can be quite helpful in properly substituting one oil for another.